neurowelt/science-bot/README.md

 ## Additional information

 ### Installing on MacOS with M1

+**NOTE**
+Installer is an experimentla option, that needs to be updated to work properly (issues with Python package installations).
+There is a good solution to M1 architecture problems if you want to create a new environment with packages that don't work for M1 (in this project `gevent` is the problem).

 In order to prepare the environment you can use the `install.sh` script (installer uses [conda](https://github.com/conda-forge/miniforge), so using it requires this package to be installed).